Do you wish you could break bad habits, once and for all?!

 When I quit sugar, I didn’t expect the detox/side effects.
 I had headaches, I was tired all the time, I couldn’t think clearly, I was emotional, and I was very irritable.
 I wish I had planned for this because it made my journey that much more frustrating.

 Fortunately I quickly realized what was going on and I made a plan.
 When I was feeling tired, I drank a green tea.
 If I was feeling emotional, I listened to an uplifting song.
 When I was having cravings I ate a piece of cheese.

 The way you react to these challenges will have an effect on your habit-breaking journey.

 Find a support network.

 Enlist the help of your spouse, a friend, or a colleague.
 Choose someone kind and encouraging to be your support network.
 Ask them to check in on you.
-Ask them to pray for you.
+Request that they pray for you.
 Ask them to challenge you if you’re making excuses about returning to your bad habit.

 This one’s a biggie.
 You may slip up.
 You may stumble.
 However, assess why you caved in, plan for how you can avoid repeating that mistake, and forgive yourself.
 If you wallow in self-pity or beat yourself up long enough, you may not return to your original plan and intentions.